There's not quite so much of the gold left that once covered the wood, but it's ornately carved teak is arguably even more impressive.

 It was originally the king’s private retreat.
 After he died, for a long time it was a monastery.

 Its architectural style is traditional Burmese.
 Numerous solid teak tree trunks hold the structure up off the ground.
-All of the interior is also constructed from teak, from the massive floor planks to the walls and the ornate decoration.
+All of the monastery's interior is also constructed from teak, from the massive floor planks to the walls and the ornate decoration.
 The outside now looks blackish, but it was originally covered in gold leaf.
 You can still see the gold leaf lining the walls and ceiling inside.
-And there’s no electrical wiring or air conditioning here–it’s all natural light and fresh air ventilation.
+And there's no electrical wiring or air conditioning here--it's all natural light and fresh air ventilation.

 Photos of Shwenandaw Golden Palace Monastery

 - While it’s no longer a functioning religious site, it once was.
 So you’ll still have to take your shoes off.